Shepparton Art Museum: Description

-The Shepparton Art Museum is an art Museum in Shepparton, Victoria, Australia.
-It holds one of Australia's most significant collections of Australian ceramics.
+SAM holds one of Australia's most significant collections of Australian ceramics and Indigenous Australian art.
+The museum has one of the largest collections of works by the extended Namatjira family (including Albert Namatjira and Vincent Namatjira) and ceramics by Merric Boyd.
 It is host to the Sidney Myer Fund Australian Ceramic Award (SMFACA) and the Indigenous Ceramic Art Award.